agapebondservant/tap-data/workshop/content/mlops-tap-overview.md

   In order to get started, we will need to set up our **training environment**.
   For this, we need access to a slew of off-the-shelf **ML frameworks and tools**: products like **JupyterHub**, **MLFlow**, etc.
   We can also include a hodgepodge of our favorite homegrown ML frameworks / tooling, as long as they are container native.
+  **Tanzu Application Platform** provides a discovery layer for these tools.

   _**Data Assets**_